rahul4work/FitX/README.md

 ## 🛠️ Installation & Setup

-Open any folder in VS Code where you want to place your project on your local system
+Step 1: Open any folder in VS Code where you want to place your project on your local system

-Open the Terminal
+Step 2: Open the Terminal
         (Use Ctrl + Shift + backtik{`} as a shortcut on Windows)

-Then, run the commands mentioned below
+Step 3: Then, run the commands mentioned below:-

 ```bash
 git clone https://github.com/rahul4work/FitX.git